hfg-gmuend/hfg-documentation-generator/readme.md

 Simple web documentation generator based on [Kirby CMS](https://getkirby.com/).

-The documentation generator aims to solve the typical student documentations needs of courses at the HfG Schwäbisch Gmünd.
+The documentation generator aims to solve the typical student documentation needs of courses at the HfG Schwäbisch Gmünd.

 🤖 How to create a documentation
 --------------------------------